phrb/hicss-omp-paper/rebuttal/rebuttal.md

 1. What were the learning objectives of the course and research project?
 (TODO: Alfredo)
 2. Did you have ethical approval to do a study like this?
-You mention consent but not much more than that (TODO: Paulo)
+You mention consent but not much more than that (DONE)
 3. You mention significant, but you don't have evidence to support this claim.
    You need to show statistical analysis for your data (TODO: Pedro)
 4. The graphs are hard to read.
 Consider using a different colour palette (TODO: Pedro)